-When we talk about buying or selling a business one of the first topics is the due diligence process.
-What does that mean for the seller?
+When discussing the purchase or sale of a business, one of the first topics to address is the due diligence process.
+What does that mean for the Seller?
 What should the buyer be looking for?
 The answer is contained in a long and thorough checklist.

-As a buyer, what it means is that you want to investigate a business thoroughly before you buy, making sure there are no hidden costs or surprises that will cost you in either the short or long run.
-The process can be a long one, and if the seller is unprepared in certain areas, that may be a red flag for you.
+As a buyer, this means that you want to thoroughly investigate a business before making a purchase, ensuring there are no hidden costs or surprises that could cost you in either the short or long term.
+The process can be lengthy, and if the Seller is unprepared in certain areas, that may be a red flag for you.

 What is due diligence made up of, exactly?
-Here are some key elements of due diligence and what you need to know about each.
+Here are some key elements of due diligence, along with what you need to know about each.

 Organization and Good Standing

-How a company is organized, from an LLC to an S-Corp, and whether or not that company is in good standing determines whether it will sell or not, and how easy that process will be.
-There are several parts to preparing this information, and it is best to have a professional help you, as a seller, get it ready.
+The organization of a company, from an LLC to an S-Corp, and its current standing, determine whether it can sell and how easily that process can be completed.
+There are several steps to preparing this information, and it is best to have a professional assist you, as a Seller, in getting it ready.

 As a buyer, this is the foundation of other things you will ask for.
-If an organization is not in good standing, or the business organization does not fit the business type, that could mean a lot of work on your part.
+If an organization is not in good standing or the business type does not align with the business, that could mean a significant amount of work on your part.

 This first step is one of the most important in the due diligence process and is vital for both sides to get right.